-On this first visit, you will meet with a nurse, who will complete your medical file, take a blood sample to determine your blood type and do an ultrasound to assess the stage of pregnancy.
+On this first visit, you will meet with a nurse, who will complete your medical file, and do an ultrasound to assess the stage of your pregnancy.
 It is not necessary to drink water or to have a full bladder for the ultrasound.
 The ultrasound image cannot be given to you at this appointment because it has to be read and signed by a doctor.
+The nurse might also have to do a blood test.

-The nurse will first see you in private.
-Afterwards, if you wish, the person accompanying you can be present for part of the meeting.
+The nurse will first see you in private to validate your decision and do the ultrasound.
+Afterwards, if you wish, the person accompanying you can be present for the rest of the meeting.
 This first visit will last approximately 45 minutes.
 The nurse will explain how the pregnancy is terminated and the risks associated with the procedure.
 You will have the opportunity to discuss contraception and to talk about your decision, if you want to.
-For many people, this is a chance to speak to a neutral, understanding person.
+For many people, this is a chance to speak to a neutral understanding person.

 Feel free to ask us any questions that you have and let us know about any concerns you may have.
-Any question is a good one!
+All questions are meant to be asked.

-You will get to know who the staff are and the layout of the clinic, and this should help you be more relaxed on the day of your procedure.
+You will get to know who the staff are and the layout of the clinic.
+This should help you be more relaxed on the day of your procedure.

 If you are more than 12 weeks pregnant, your cervix will need to be prepared with laminaria tents or misoprostol tablets.
-This may entail an additional appointment prior to the procedure.
+This may entail an additional appointment the morning of your procedure.

-If you are ambivalent or feel the need to talk to someone about your decision, you can ask for another appointment.
+If you are ambivalent or feel the need to talk to someone about your decision, you can ask for an appointment with our psychosocial counselor.